Skip to main content

 • Use direct HTTP when an engineer is building a fixed product integration against specific Enginy API endpoints.

-Fastest path for Claude Code Alpha
+Fastest path for Claude Code

 1. In Enginy, enable MCP for the workspace and allow http://localhost:3118/callback.